Last Updated on February 22, 2021 by Dani

 This is something I never thought I would say, but it is a confession I must make nonetheless.
 After five months of three straight housesits, I don’t know if I have what it takes to get out and travel again.

 But that is exactly what is going to happen in November when we fly to Buenos Aires, Argentina!
-For those of you not signed up to our newsletter (and if you’re not, why not?
-Sign up to get it here.) we recently announced that it is finally time for us to travel to South America, starting in Buenos Aires!
+For those of you not signed up to our newsletter, we recently announced that it is finally time for us to travel to South America, starting in Buenos Aires!
 Technically, because we are spending the whole month of November in the city, we won’t be ‘traveling’, but the balancing act will return.
 In smaller cities and especially at these beach houses we have been housesitting lately, maintaining a balance between work and social lives is easy, but in a city like Buenos Aires, we will be jumping head first into a schedule that has us out exploring the incredible city all day, eating dinner at 10pm, going out at midnight.
 At the moment, we’re in bed by 10pm.

 After the month Buenos Aires, we will probably jump right on the trail, traveling down to Patagonia, back up into Mendoza and then on to the rest of South America for six months or more.
 For those of you reading this who have not done long term travel, the ‘trail’ is this magnetic path that most travelers are drawn to travel on and no matter how often you hop off to do that ‘off the beaten path’ exploring, the trail pulls you back.
 After all, those places that lie right on the beaten path are usually the best, if also the easiest, places to visit while on the road.